 Netflix's German-language series Dark has transfixed (not to mention confused) audiences across the globe.
 The series initially took off thanks to its comparison to Stranger Things, what with its missing children, government conspiracies, and '80s flashbacks.
 But that's where the similarities between the shows stop.
-Dark is, well, much darker, as well as much more complex and more cerebral, with a Greek tragedy-like drama that unfolds amongst its extensive ensemble that is only exacerbated by the constant looping of time.
+Dark is, well, much darker, and infinitely more complex and more cerebral, with a Greek tragedy-like drama that unfolds amongst its extensive ensemble that is only exacerbated by the constant looping of time . . . and the existence of parallel universes.

 With a show like Dark, the smallest details make the difference for the entire trajectory of the narrative, making it easy for fans to develop theories on where this time-travelling saga is heading.
-One of those small, theory-instigating details from season one is something called the Emerald Tablet, an ancient, esoteric text that, honestly, if you hadn't done some googling about the show, you may not have even realised was a thing.
+One of those small, theory-instigating details from the show is something called the Emerald Tablet, an ancient, esoteric text that, honestly, if you hadn't done some googling about the show, you may not have even realised was a thing.
 In season two, Dark's various storylines and time periods begin to connect, and the Emerald Tablet has a lot to do with everything coming together.
-But to fully understand the Emerald Tablet's importance in the show, you must know the details and symbolism behind the enigmatic artefact that end up adding to the implications for where the show is leading and the circumstances it has already established.
+In season three, we eventually discover the Emerald Tablet has been hinting at the story's big reveal all along.
+But to fully understand the tablet's importance in the show, you must first know the details and symbolism behind the enigmatic artefact.

 What Are the Origins of the Emerald Tablet?